phcs93/prodex/README.md

   - determine move damage type by generation
   - encounters for regional forms should be the same as their base form (?)
   - change "only obtainable" flag to "show from all versions" (remember to unconsider version on moves, held items, etc)
+    - actually it would be simpler to just disable all version dependant filters

 ## add filters